 Q2: Are sleepsuits only for newborns?

 No. Sleepsuits are suitable for newborns and infants up to about 12 months.
 Footed or long-sleeved styles keep babies warm during sleep or travel.
-Older toddlers may prefer footless styles or transition to rompers or bodysuits for mobility.
+This gradual transition reflects how the difference between sleepsuit and romper evolves naturally as babies grow more active and independent.

-Q3: What’s the difference between a bodysuit and a romper?
+Q3: What’s the difference between bodysuit vs romper?

 A bodysuit only covers the torso and snaps at the crotch, mainly used for layering or under outfits.
 A romper covers the torso and legs (short or long) and is designed for daytime play, comfort, and mobility.